When is septoplasty recommended?

-There are other indications when this procedure is performed.
-If you are suffering from sinusitis since long and are not getting any relief, or there is a polyp inside the nasal passage, or there is persistent bleeding from the nose, etc.
+- In some other conditions, not specified elsewhere, such as: If you are suffering from sinusitis for long and are not getting any relief, or there is a polyp inside the nasal passage, or there is persistent bleeding from the nose, etc.

 Before the procedure

-The mucosa lining which is covering the bone and the cartilage is lifted initially and then cartilage and the bone in the nasal septum is made straight.
+There is a mucosa lining that is overlying the bone and the cartilage.
+The cartilage is lifted initially and then cartilage and the bone in the nasal septum is made straight.
 After giving shape to the cartilage and bone, the lining is placed in position.

 The success rate of this surgery is very high.
 The common complaints seen after the surgery are feelings of nausea, dizziness, etc. Some may have pain following the intervention.
-A nasal packing is kept in both nostrils to stop postoperative bleeding.
-Till that time the bleeding subsides, you will have to take breath from mouth.
-Before the discharge the packing is removed.
+Postoperative bleeding controlled by nasal packing.
+The patient breathes from the mouth till the bleeding subsides.
+This nasal pack removed prior to discharge.

 Risks after surgery?

-The following complications may be encountered after this procedure:
+Complications that may be encountered after this procedure include:

 - Change in vitals